knetikmedia/knetikcloud-csharp-net20-client/docs/AuthPermissionsApi.md

 <a name="updatepermission"></a>
 # **UpdatePermission**
-> ModelPermissionResource UpdatePermission (string permission, ModelPermissionResource permissionResource)
+> PermissionResource UpdatePermission (string permission, PermissionResource permissionResource)

 Update a permission